BiodataAnalysisGroup/kmerGodel/Singularity_definition_file/README.md

 # Singularity container
+Singularity container with external inputs and outputs.
+Inputs are given as a full path from the local machine and outputs are placed in the specified path of the local machine.

 ## Creating the image file
+1. Once you clone the total github repository, a 'kmerGodel' directory appears in the current directory.
+2. Lets say that the full path of the local repository is /localmachine/path/to/kmerGodel
+3. Copy the

 ## Runing image file
 Singularity run --bind /path/to/hostmachine/input_folder:/opt/home/usr/files,/path/to/hostmachine/output_folder:/opt/home/usr/results kmergodel.sif kmin kmax /path/to/hostmachine/input_folder/input_file.fasta